dogpls/NZ/README.md

-# NZ

 # Website for a friend

-# Used for practing my webdesign
+# Helps me practice my webdesign